SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Conclusion

 \section{Conclusion}

 In this work, we present a simple yet effective framework of vision-language pretraining.
-Unlike prior works using object proposal systems and auxilary losses, our model processes whole image as patches and is trained end-to-end with a single prefix language modeling objective.
-On various vision-language benchmarks, the proposed approach not only obtains state-of-the-art performance, but also exhibits intriguing zero-shot behaviors in visual-and-textual understanding.
-Our work builds a step towards zero-shot learning in VLP, and we expect further scaling of SimVLM to be a fruitful future direction.
+Unlike prior works using object proposal systems and auxiliary losses, our model processes whole image as patches and is trained end-to-end with a single prefix language modeling objective.
+Our work suggests a promising alternative to existing VLP paradigm and we hope our work may inspire future research on generative VLP.